sapegin/PEW/Readme.md

 # Photoshop Export Workflow

-PEW allows you to automate picture saving tasks with simple to write scripts.
+PEW allows you to automate picture saving tasks with scripts simple to write.
 Export photos for web publishing, print, stocks, etc. with a click of a button.
-You don’t need to be a programmer to make that scripts.
+You don’t need to be a programmer to make those scripts.

 ![Photoshop Export Workflow](http://sapegin.me/images/projects/pew/pew.jpg)